Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: XGBoost

-\section{XGBoost}
+\section{\texttt{XGBoost}}

 In order to detect carbon-enhanced stars across a wide range of stellar parameters and reddenings, we require a flexible model.
-We chose to use XGBoost, which is powerful but still easy to interpret.
-Furthermore, XGBoost is optimized for efficiency, allowing fast training and inference.
-XGBoost is quickly becoming a popular machine learning algorithm in astronomy, with applications in a large variety of sub-fields \citep[e.g.,][]{Hayden2020,Valle2021,Li2021,He2022,Pham2022}
+We chose to use \texttt{XGBoost}, which is powerful but still easy to interpret.
+Furthermore, \texttt{XGBoost} is optimized for efficiency, allowing fast training and inference. \texttt{XGBoost} is quickly becoming a popular machine learning algorithm in astronomy, with applications in a large variety of sub-fields \citep[e.g.,][]{Hayden2020,Valle2021,Li2021,He2022,Pham2022}

-Figure \ref{fig:xgb} shows the general architecture of XGBoost for classification.
+Figure \ref{fig:xgb} shows the general architecture of \texttt{XGBoost} used for classification.
 For a detailed description of the algorithm see \citet{Chen2016}.
-In short, XGBoost sequentially builds decision trees to fit the residuals from the previous tree.
-XGBoost continues to train trees until it reaches the maximum number of trees set by the user or the residuals stop consistently shrinking.
+In short, \texttt{XGBoost} sequentially builds decision trees to fit the residuals from the previous tree. \texttt{XGBoost} continues to train trees until it reaches the maximum number of trees set by the user or the residuals stop consistently shrinking.
 The results from each tree are then summed together, weighted by the learning rate, $\eta$.
 This value is then plugged into the sigmoid function, $\sigma (x)= 1/(1+e^{-x})$, to calculate the probability that the star is carbon enhanced ($\hat y$).
-If $\hat y$ > 0.5, then the star is classified as carbon enhanced.
+We provide these probability values so that the reader can choose their own sample depending on the completeness and contamination rate required for their science.
+In this work, we choose to classify a star as carbon enhanced if its probability is > 50\%.

+\texttt{XGBoost} does not allow for the direct inclusion of uncertainties for each input, but it is able to learn how to distinguish noise from signal sufficiently if the noise distribution of the training sample is representative of the data to which the model will be applied.
+Given that the apparent $G$ magnitude distribution of our training sample is similar to what we expect for the BP/RP spectra we classify (see Figure \ref{fig:train2}), we conclude that the noise distribution of the training sample is representative and sufficient to train the \texttt{XGBoost} model.

-To train the XGBoost algorithm, a number of hyperparameters need to be set.
-Namely, we can set the maximum number of trees, the learning rate ($\eta$), the percentage of the training sample and the percentage of input coefficients to use for each tree, as well as the maximum depth of each tree.
+To train the \texttt{XGBoost} algorithm, a number of hyperparameters need to be set.
+We can set the maximum number of trees, the learning rate ($\eta$), the percentage of the training sample and the percentage of input coefficients to use for each tree, as well as the maximum depth of each tree.
 We can also set limits on the purity of a sample for a given leaf to prevent overfitting.
 To explore the parameter space and find the optimal set of hyperparameters, we use \texttt{RandomSearchCV} from scikit-learn \citep{scikit-learn}.